arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Next Steps
 - Now that you have established a multi-protocol gateway, using WiFi and LoRaWAN connectivity, expand the gateway's capability by adding other connectivity types such as Cat-M1 and NB-IoT
 - Expand functionalities for data processing using RPC while using multi-protocol architecture.

+## Troubleshooting

+You might encounter some errors or misbehaviors while working on the code, and preventing you from progressing on the development.
+You can try the following troubleshooting tips to solve the commonly known issues:

+* If the sketch upload process fails, check if your Portenta X8 is in bootloader mode.
+To put the Portenta X8 into Bootloader mode, double-press its RESET button and verify that the green LED is waving.
+After this, you can try re-uploading the sketch for Arduino layer.
+* Check the position of the BOOT DIP switch of the Portenta Max Carrier.
+If the Portenta X8 gets into bootloader mode immediately after power-on, including when connected via USB-C, change the position of the BOOT DIP switch to OFF.
+This case applies to Arduino layer.
+* If you encounter an issue regarding terminal input inconvenience, please enter `export TERM=xterm` as the command in the terminal to get readable inputs.
+* In case internal WiFi connection cannot be established through the command input due "unavailable" SSID, although it is in range.
+Please try using different SSID if available or hotspot from a different device to host network connectivity.